Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Related Work

 \section{Related Work}

 We can model the problem of compressing the embedding matrix as a matrix factorization problem.
-There is a considerable amount of work done in this field, some of the popular works broadly belong to the domain of low-rank factorization (Singular Value Decomposition (SVD);\cite{srebro2003weighted,mnih2008probabilistic}, product quantization \citep{jegou2010product} and tensor decomposition \citep{de2000multilinear}.
+There is a considerable amount of work done in this field and some of the popular methods include Singular Value Decomposition (SVD) \cite{srebro2003weighted,mnih2008probabilistic}, product quantization \cite{jegou2010product} and tensor decomposition \cite{de2000multilinear}.
 A number of prior works in embedding compression are influenced by these fields and have been applied to various NLP problems.
 In this Section, we will discuss some of the significant works across different NLP problems.

 \paragraph{Low-rank Factorization} Low-rank approximation of weight matrices, using SVD, is a natural way to compress deep learning based NLP models. \citet{sainath2013low} apply this to a convolutional neural network for language modeling and acoustic modeling. \citet{winata2018low} use SVD on all the weight matrices of an LSTM and demonstrate competitive results on question-answering, language modeling and text-entailment. \citet{Acharya2019} use low-rank matrix factorization for word-embedding layer during training to compress a classification model.
 However, they do not study the effects of applying a non-linear function before reconstructing the original dimension.